 - By Points: Click the list control beside Color List.

 - When incrementing color By Points, change the starting color by moving the Increment From slider.
-If the list is exhausted before all points are plotted, color is assigned to the remaining points, beginning from the first color in the list.
+If the list is exhausted before color is applied to all points, the code cycles back to the beginning of the list.

 - By Plots: Click the list control beside Increment List.

 - When you are on the By Plots tab of the Color Chooser and you select a new Increment List (other than Q02 Basic), you are presented with a list of variants.
 These are "tint and shade" variants and you click on one of the variants to apply the color variants in that list, to your plots.
 The same list of tint and shade variants can be loaded from the Single tab, though these variants appear as individual blocks and colors can only be applied singly.